wjzhengsh/blockchain/get_start.md

 ## Developing and deploying customized business networks
-You can develop business networks based on your business needs with IBM Blockchain Platform: Develop developer environment and Hyperledger Composer developer toolset.
+You can develop business networks based on your business needs with {{site.data.keyword.blockchainfull_notm}} Platform: Develop developer environment and Hyperledger Composer developer toolset.
 After you develop a network for your business, you can deploy your business network to Enterprise Plan network.

 For more information, see [Develop the network](develop.html) and [Deploying a business network on Enterprise Plan](develop_enterprise.html).